Lawyers advise and represent individuals, businesses, and government agencies on legal issues and disputes.

 Learn more about lawyers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.

-With the Undergraduate Query Tool you can search our college profile database by setting specific criteria, such as location, admissions test scores, cost, type and size!
+With the Career Query Tool you can search our career profile database by setting specific criteria, such as salary, location and educational requirements!